tauri-apps/tauri/docs/usage/guides/bundler/anti-bloat.md

     $ cargo +nightly build --release -Z build-std --target x86_64-unknown-linux-gnu

 If you are using `panic = "abort"` in your release profile optimizations, then you need to make sure the `panic_abort` crate is compiled with std.
-Additionally, an extra std feature can be used to reduce the binary size.
+Additionally, an extra std feature can be used to further reduce the binary size.
 The following applies both:

     $ cargo +nightly build --release -Z build-std=std,panic_abort -Z build-std-features=panic_immediate_abort --target x86_64-unknown-linux-gnu